mkshid/mkshid.github.io/_posts/2016-12-05-genrello-part-1.md

 As first part i think it is enough.

-The code of the othres models can be found [here]( https://github.com/mkshid/genrello/tree/master/packages/base/model )
+The code of the others models can be found [here]( https://github.com/mkshid/genrello/tree/master/packages/base/model )